miracuse/miracuse.github.io/docs/adventuring/exploration/stealth.md

 ### Sneak Attacks

 A character that attacks while in Stealth does not need to roll.
 Their attack receives an automatic +2, as though they had rolled a 10.
 However, the act of making a **Sneak Attack** usually breaks stealth and alerts others to your presence.

+---

+### Scouting

+To **Scout** ahead, a Player rolls **<span style="color: #90a959">Cunning</span>**.
+Their character [quietly moves forward](stealth.md), collects information about the area, then returns to their party.
+A successful scouting mission can identify traps and ambushes, while failed scouting missions can result in triggering traps or alerting enemies.

+> **Note**: Scouting missions usually take place over one action.
+Longer scouting missions are possible, but not recommended.
+[Splitting the Party](https://tvtropes.org/pmwiki/pmwiki.php/Main/NeverSplitTheParty) doesn't usually end well after all.